sawyerWeld/Preference-Fitness/README.md

+**### Immediate Issues
+The biggest issue I have is with the dispersion parameter in the Mallow's Model.
+I understand that this parameter indicates dispersion in the data, but im not sure what the relationship is or how to find it.
+When we generate data using the method from Lu & Boutillier 2014, we use a parameter eta in range 0 to 1 that determines how many times to swap two alternatives.
+I'm not sure what the relationship between phi and eta is, or if I can somehow find an estimation of eta directly from the data.
+**

 # Empirical Analysis of Preference Model Fit

 Analyzing the fit of various preference models on real-world data.
 This data includes data with ties or missing candidates.